fpjohnston/TECO-64/doc/TECO.md

 TECO is a text editor for editing ASCII files.
-It can be executed either interactively, using a simple command-line interface, or with a display mode that includes the ability to define separate regions in a window for both an edit buffer and TECO commands.
+It can be executed either interactively, using a simple command-line interface, or with a display mode that includes the ability to define separate windows on a terminal screen for both an edit buffer and TECO commands.

 TECO is also a programming or scripting language that allows users to create *macros* for processing text or files, using a terse syntax